+were harvested in the Bristol Bay region in 1988.
 My set net site caught fewer than 500 salmon for the entire season.
 Set netting in Bristol Bay is in a class by itself in Alaska's fishing history.

-Its history of ups and downs continues to go unheeded as people struggle to preserve a lifestyle that appeals to families who enjoy doing things together.
-Grandparents and parents see it as a rare opportunity to teach their children and grandchildren the value of working together and sharing and living off the land.
+to go unheeded as people struggle to together.
+Grandparents and parents see it as a rare opportunity to teach their children and grandchildren the value opens each fishing period at low tide.